ashereth/Wizard-s-in-Peril/README.md

 # Wizards in Peril
 2D Roguelike game made using Phaser.

-Link to the playable game: [here](https://ashereth.github.io/Wizard-s-in-Peril/)
+Link to the playable game: [Wizards in Peril](https://ashereth.github.io/Wizard-s-in-Peril/)